-This guidance document accompanies the Carmarthenshire County Council nutrient budget calculator.
-The nutrient budget calculator is used to calculate the change in nutrient input from a new residential development to the Afonydd Cleddau / Cleddau Rivers SAC, Afon Tywi / River Tywi SAC, the Afon Teifi / River Teifi SAC and the Afon Gwy / River Wye SAC.
-The calculator can be used to inform an AA which is looking to apply nutrient neutrality to show whether a new development will require nutrient mitigation and if so, the amount of P loading that requires offsetting through mitigation measures to enable a conclusion of no adverse effect on site integrity, alone or in combination.
+This guidance document accompanies the West Wales nutrient budget calculator.
+The nutrient budget calculator is used to calculate the change in P input from a new residential, tourism or commercial development to the Afonydd Cleddau / Cleddau Rivers SAC, Afon Tywi / River Tywi SAC, the Afon Teifi / River Teifi SAC and the Afon Gwy / River Wye SAC.
+The calculator can be used to inform an appropriate assessment (AA) which is looking to apply nutrient neutrality to show whether a new development will require nutrient mitigation and if so, the amount of P loading that requires offsetting through mitigation measures to enable a conclusion of no adverse effect on site integrity, alone or in combination.